 With the VW e-Golf phased out, the Transparent Factory in Dresden will serve as another production site for the VW ID.3, from the end of January 2021.
 Volkswagen plans to reconstruct the production area of the plant for three weeks before it starts building the ID.3.
-It will be shifting focus to the ID brand to meet its internal electric car targets (1.5 million electric cars annually by 2025) and the ID.3 is viewed as the Electric Golf’s successor.
+It will be shifting focus to the ID brand to meet its internal electric car targets (1.5 million electric cars annually by 2025) and the ID.3 is viewed as the Electric Golf’s successor in Europe.

 The VW e-Golf was introduced in 2014 and received a facelift in 2017, and packs a 35.8 kWh battery that powers a 100 kW (136 PS)/290 Nm electric motor with a range of up to 300 km per charge (WLTP).
 The battery can be charged to 80 per cent in 45 minutes with a 40 kW DC charger and comes with a 8 years/160,000 km warranty.
 A full charge with a regular 3.6 kW charger takes 10 hours and 50 minutes.
 The car can go from 0 to 100 km/h in 9.6 seconds and has an electronically limited top speed of 150 km/h.

 Standard features on the e-Golf include 16-inch alloy wheels (“Astana”), LED headlights, LED daytime running lights, LED tail lights, 9.2-inch Discover Pro flagship infotainment system, Air Care Climatronic two-zone automatic air conditioning system and heated windscreen.
 Optional features include Active Info Display that instructs the driver to ease off the accelerator pedal whenever it feels there’s no need for additional power and a heat pump that optimises the car’s range in cold weather conditions by up to 30 per cent.